-The California winery is located in the eponymous AVA area Stags Leap District in the Napa Valley
+The California winery is located in the homonymous AVA area of the Stags Leap District in Napa Valley

-, The name means "Hirschsprung" and goes back to a legend of the formerly Napa Valley-based Wappo Indians.
-From a rocky hill in the valley, a deer is said to have escaped its hunters with a brave leap into freedom.
-Former university professor from Chicago Warren Winiarski (* 1928) moved to Napa Valley with his wife Barbara in 1964 to fulfill his dream of viticulture.
-He gained practical experience at Soverain Winery and then worked as Assistant Winemaker Mondavi
+, The name means "Hirschsprung" and goes back to a legend of the Wappo Indians, who used to live in the Napa Valley.
+From a rocky hill in the valley, a deer is said to have escaped its hunters by a brave leap into freedom.
+The former university professor from Chicago Warren Winiarski (* 1928) moved to Napa Valley with his wife Barbara in 1964 to fulfill his dream of viticulture.
+He gained practical experience at Soverain Winery and then worked as an assistant winemaker Mondavi

 , In 1970 he founded his own winery.
-This became abruptly known in 1976 when the legendary Paris Wine Tasting
+This suddenly became known in 1976 when the legendary Paris Wine Tasting

-the "Cabernet Sauvignon SLV 1973" beat well-known Bordeaux plants and took the first place.
+the "Cabernet Sauvignon SLV 1973" hit well-known Bordeaux plants and took first place.

-In August 2007 the estate became the company Ste Michelle Wine Estates
+In August 2007 the property was taken over by the company Ste Michelle Wine Estates

-(Daughter of UST) in the US state of Washington bought around US $ 185 million.
-The vineyards cover 34 hectares of vineyards, which are mainly planted with Cabernet Sauvignon, and Merlot, Sauvignon Blanc, Semillon, Chardonnay and Petite Sirah.
-The flagship of the house is "Cabernet Sauvignon Cask Twenty-Three", which is produced only in exceptional years.
-Other premium wines are "SLV Cabernet Sauvignon" (SLV stands for Stag's Leap Vineyards) and "Artemis" (both Cabernet Sauvignon with some Merlot), "Fay" (Cabernet Sauvignon), and "Karia" (Chardonnay).
+(Subsidiary of UST) in Washington, DC, for an estimated $ 185 million.
+The vineyards cover 34 hectares of vineyards, which are mainly planted with Cabernet Sauvignon, as well as Merlot, Sauvignon Blanc, Sémillon, Chardonnay and Petite Sirah.
+The flagship of the house is "Cabernet Sauvignon Cask Twenty-Three", which is only produced in exceptional years.
+Other premium wines are "SLV Cabernet Sauvignon" (SLV stands for Stag's Leap Vineyards) and "Artemis" (both Cabernet Sauvignon with a little Merlot), "Fay" (Cabernet Sauvignon) and "Karia" (Chardonnay).
 The second label is called "Hawk Crest".

-As for the name, there was a dispute between Warren Winiarski and Carl Doumani, the owner of the confusing name-like ones Stags' Leap Winery
+As for the name, there was a legal dispute between Warren Winiarski and Carl Doumani, the owner of the confusing name-like Stags' Leap Winery

 , Both claimed to have used the name for the first time.
-According to a court ruling, it was decided in 1986 that both companies may use the name of the region of origin (Stags Leap).
+According to a judicial decision, it was decided in 1986 that both companies may bear the name of the region of origin (Stags Leap).
 As a distinction, the apostrophe is set differently, namely before or after the "s".
 After the verdict, the two owners reconciled.